-The inductor design in the design of the switching power supply is the many challenges of engineers.
-Engineers not only have to select inductor, but also considering the current, winding resistance, mechanical dimensions, and so on.
+The inductor design in the design of the switching power supply is the many challenges for engineers.
+Engineers not only have to select an inductor, but also consider the current, winding resistance, mechanical dimensions, and so on.
 This article focuses on explaining: the DC current effect on the inductor.
 This will also provide the necessary information for selecting the appropriate inductor.

-Inductor is often understood to be LC filter circuit in the switching power supply output (C is the output capacitor).
+The inductor is often understood to be an LC filter circuit in the switching power supply output (C is the output capacitor).
 Although this is correct, it is necessary to understand the inductor in order to understand the inductor design.
-Also you can check this post to learn the function of inductors.
+Also, you can check this post to learn the function of inductors.

 In a buck transformation (Fairchild Typical Switch Controller), one end of the inductor is connected to the DC output voltage.
 The other end is connected to the input voltage or GND by switching frequency.